ertay/jekyll-now/_posts/2018-8-20-King-Of-New-York-Board-Games-You-Can-Play-Blind.md

 After the movement phase, the player has one final thing to do before completing their turn: purchasing power-ups.
 There is a deck of power-up cards that represents the marketplace.
 The marketplace has 3 different power-ups at any given time.
 When a player buys a card, a new one is drawn and displayed on the marketplace.
 The player can also choose to spend 2 energy cubes to discard all 3 cards and replace them with 3 new cards from the top of the deck.
 This usually happens when a player tries to prevent other players with more money from buying a strong power-up.
 With the conclusion of this phase, the player turn ends and the next player starts rolling the dice.

 King Of New York is the younger brother of _King Of Tokyo_, however, it is more mature and has more depth.
 The added depth results in increased complexity.
 If you want a simpler variant of this game, one that removes military units, buildings, moving from borough to borough, I recommend checking out _King of Tokyo_.
-Children youngere than 10 might enjoy the first game (Tokyo) more than this one due to its simplicity.
+Children younger than 10 might enjoy the first game (Tokyo) more than this one due to its simplicity.
 If you want a little more strategy and choices during your turns, you will enjoy King Of New York.

 Now that we've covered how the game plays, let's see how visually accessible it is.